-If you are to be assessed on the gain under the capital gains tax provisions you should include the gain in your calculation of the capital gain in Item 17 Box H of your 2001/2002 tax return (Supplement section).
+If you are to be assessed on the gain under the capital gains tax provisions you should include the gain in your calculation of the capital gain in Item 17 Box H of your 2002/3 tax return (Supplement section).

-If you have made a capital loss and you are offsetting the loss against another capital gain you made during 2001/2002 you should include the loss in your calculation of net capital gains at Item 17 Box A of your 2001/2002 tax return (Supplement section).
-Alternatively, if the loss is to be carried forward to be offset against future capital gains the loss should be recorded at Item 17 Box V of your 2001/2002 tax return (Supplement section).
+If you have made a capital loss and you are offsetting the loss against another capital gain you made during 2002/03 you should include the loss in your calculation of net capital gains at Item 17 Box A of your 2002/03 tax return (Supplement section).
+Alternatively, if the loss is to be carried forward to be offset against future capital gains the loss should be recorded at Item 17 Box V of your 2002/03 tax return (Supplement section).

-If you did not make an election in your 1997/1998 tax return (affecting your TESOP 97 shares) and/or your 1999/2000 tax return (affecting your TESOP 99 shares) and you sold your shares within 30 days of the end of the restriction period you will not be assessed under the Capital Gains Tax provisions.
-Instead you will be assessable under the employee share scheme provisions of the Tax Act.
+If you did not make an election in your 1997/98 tax return (affecting your TESOP 97 shares) and/or your 1999/00 tax return (affecting your TESOP 99 shares) and you sold your shares within 30 days of the end of the Restriction Period you will not be assessed under the Capital Gains Tax provisions.
+Instead you will be assessed under the employee share scheme provisions of the Tax Act.